shahzad510/create_github_repo_from_Cli/README.md

 git push -u origin main
 ```
 ---
-*(**Note:** If you're not using the main branch, replace it with your branch name.
+*(**Note:** If you're not using the main branch, replace it with your branch name or the master branch name.
 Main and master branch are conceptually the same thing.
 The convention just changed: previously the primary branch was called master and for newer repository that defaults to main .
 You should only ever have one of those in a single repository.
 Also note that, the most common name used for main branch is master branch if you are using git on linux terminal like such as ubuntu terminal.)*

 ---
 ##  8. <a name='ImportantSecurityNotes'></a>Important Security Notes